bwestrich/tdd-spock/README.md

 (e.g. `mcwest.SmallerWhereSpec`).

 ##Use spies cautiously
-* Spock supports use of test spies to  mock selected methods of the 'class under test' (e.g. `mcwest.learnspock.SpySpec`).
+* Spock supports use of test spies to mock selected methods of the class under test (see `mcwest.learnspock.SpySpec`).
 * Though sometimes needed, spies are often a code smell; perhaps a sign of white box testing or an indication that an object has too many responsibilities.

 ##Write tests for Spring web apps that work both standalone and in-container